 Report and Support

 Anyone can use the tool, including staff, students, contractors and visitors to the College.
 You can use the tool if you have witnessed an incident, or experienced bullying or harassment directly.
 You can disclose something anonymously or you can provide your details to be put in contact with someone.
-If you disclose something using the Report and Support tool this does not mean you have made a formal report to the College.
-However, if you ask to be put in contact with someone you will have the option to discuss the best interventions, specialist support, and identify the next steps.

 We appreciate that for many reasons you may not feel comfortable providing your name.
 If you choose to disclose anonymously the information you provide will remain confidential and this data will be used to monitor issues across the College.